phuijse/courses_notebooks/README.md

-# AS4501_notebooks
+# AS4501 jupyter notebooks

-jupyter notebooks for the AS4501 "Astroinformatics" course at UChile.
+jupyter notebooks for the AS4501 "Astroinformatics" course at UChile

+## Requirements

+* Numpy
+* PyMC3